zapier/zapier-platform/packages/cli/README.md

 Example: `throw new z.errors.Error('Contact name is too long.', 'InvalidData', 400);`

-> `z.errors.Error` is new in v9.3.0.
+> `z.errors.Error` was added in v9.3.0.
 If you're on an older version of `zapier-platform-core`, throw a standard JavaScript `Error` instead, such as `throw new Error('A user-friendly message')`.

 A couple best practices to keep in mind: